ErHaWeb/klaro_consent_manager/Documentation/Editor/ContextualConsent/Index.rst

 Contextual consent can be configured on content elements.
 The extension adds a Klaro service selector to the `frames` palette of `tt_content`.
+The feature behaviour and TypoScript setting are described in :ref:`features-contextual-consent`.

 ..  figure:: /Images/Content-ContextualConsent.png
     :alt: TYPO3 content element with the Klaro service selector for contextual consent